loresoft/MongoDB.Messaging/README.md

 **Retry** is a class that implements IMessageRetry.
 IMessageRetry controls if an error message should be retried.
 **Timeout** is the amount of time before a processing message times out.
 **TimeoutAction** is how to handle timed out messages.
 Options are Fail or Retry.
+**Trigger** to enable monitoring of the oplog for changes to trigger processing.

 ## Message Service